silkscreencms-contrib/database_sqlite/README.md

 - John Franklin (https://github.com/jlfranklin/)

-Originally written for Drupal by the Drupal core team.
+Originally written for Drupal by the Drupal core team, with many patches backported.